Credal Bayesian Deep Learning: Experiments

 \section{Experiments}

+From the previous sections, it is clear that CBDL improves on the uncertainty quantification capabilities of single BNNs.\footnote{This includes empirical Bayes methodologies \cite{emp-bay}.} CBDL allows a better quantification of predictive AU because of its robustness to misspecification stemming from Proposition \ref{dist_lemma}.
+In a sense, the predictive AU quantified by a single BNN is a function of the choices of prior and likelihood made by the user.
+In addition, as we pointed out before (e.g. in the last paragraph of section \ref{bnn_back}), predictive EU cannot be obtained in a theoretically principled manner from a single BNN \cite{eyke,hole}.

-In this section, we focus on the downstream task performance of IBNNs.
-We show that they perform better than an ensemble of BNNs (EBNN) -- introduced formally in the next paragraph.
-To demonstrate the utility of the proposed method, we study the behavior of certain safety-critical settings under distribution shifts and its ramifications.
+Here, we show that these theoretical arguments are also backed by empirical evidence.
+In particular, in section \ref{experiments2} we compare CBDL to the method proposed in \cite{krishnan_improving_2020}, in which a single Bayesian Neural Network's output is utilized to estimate both predictive epistemic and aleatoric uncertainties.
+We also show that CBDL improves on the ensemble of BNNs (EBNN) proposed in \cite{cobb}, that we treat as an ablation that is a naive extension of \cite{krishnan_improving_2020} to multiple BNNs.
+In section \ref{exp-down}, we analyze the downstream task performance of CBDL.
+We show that it performs better than an ensemble of BNNs (EBNN) \cite{cobb}.
+To demonstrate the utility of our method, we study the behavior of certain safety-critical settings under distribution shifts and its ramifications.
 One, for motion prediction in autonomous driving scenarios, and two, to model blood glucose and insulin dynamics for artificial pancreas control.